Test your LDAP configuration on Splunk Enterprise

 ldapsearch -x –h <ldap_host> –p <ldap_port> –D "bind_dn" -w "bind_passwd" –b "group_basedn" "groupNameAttribute=*"

-If these commands return matching entries, then your backend LDAP system is properly configured.
+If these commands return matching entries, then your have properly configured your backend LDAP system.
 Continue to troubleshoot the Splunk LDAP strategy configuration.

-Map LDAP groups and users to Splunk roles in the configuration files
+Map LDAP groups and users to Splunk roles using configuration files

 Change authentication schemes from native to LDAP on Splunk Enterprise

 This documentation applies to the following versions of Splunk Cloud Platform™: 8.1.2103, 8.2.2105 (latest FedRAMP release), 8.2.2104, 8.2.2106, 8.2.2107, 8.2.2109